A unifying framework for ghost-free Lorentz-invariant Lagrangian field theories: Examples

 Below we use some geometric intuitions to obtain the general nonlinear ghost-free gravitational theories.
-In the language of differential forms, the vielbein is a more natural building block than the metric.
-The second derivative of vielbein does not make much sense from the perspective of geometry.
-A more geometric choice of two-derivative term is the curvature two-form.
-Therefore, the natural nonlinear ghost-free Lagrangians for graviton are \be \mathcal L^{(2)}_{i,j}=\sum R\wedge\dots \wedge R\wedge E\wedge\dots\wedge E\wedge\eta\wedge \dots \wedge \eta, \ee which are the wedge products of the curvature two-form $R(E)$, the dynamical vielbein $E$ and the Minkowski background vielbein $\eta$. $(i,j)$ indicate the numbers of the curvature two-form and the dynamical vielbein in the wedge products.
-There are $(D-2i-j)$ Minkowski vielbein $\eta$ in the wedge products.
-The notation $\eta$ is the same as that in \eqref{gen-form-diff}.
-The Lovelock terms correspond $\mathcal L^{(2)}_{i,D-2i}$ and the Einstein-Hilbert action is $\mathcal L^{(2)}_{1,D-2}$.
-The dRGT terms in the vielbein reformulation \cite{Hinterbichler:2012cn} are $\mathcal L^{(2)}_{0,j}$.
+In the language of differential forms, vielbeins are more natural building blocks than metrics.
+The second derivative of a vielbein does not make much sense from the perspective of geometry.
+A more geometric candidate for the nonlinear two-derivative term is the curvature two-form.
+Then we arrive at natural nonlinear extensions of eq.\eqref{gra} \be \tilde{\mathcal L}^{(s=2)}_{i,j}=R\wedge\dots \wedge R\wedge E\wedge\dots\wedge E\wedge \bar e\wedge \dots \wedge \bar e, \ee which are the wedge products of the curvature two-form $R(E)$, the dynamical vielbein $E$ and the fixed Minkowski vielbein $\bar e$. \footnote{After the first edition of this draft appeared in arXiv, we were soon informed that the proposal \eqref{non-s2} was studied before by K. Hinterbichler and R. A. Rosen. } These nonlinear extensions are consistent with the interpretation in Sec. \ref{diff} that $\n$-indices in eq.\eqref{gen-form-diff} are local Lorentz indices.
+The subscripts $(i,j)$ indicate the numbers of the curvature two-form and the dynamical vielbein in the wedge products.
+There are $(D-2i-j)$ Minkowski vielbein $\bar e$ in the wedge products.
+The definition of $\bar e$ is given by eq.\eqref{eta}.
+Spin-connections may be introduced to eq.\eqref{non-s2} as geometric completion of first order terms, but we leave this possibility for future investigations.
+Several nonlinear metric theories are recovered as special cases of eq.\eqref{non-s2}.
+The Lovelock terms correspond to $\mathcal L^{(s=2)}_{i,D-2i}$ and the Einstein-Hilbert action is $\mathcal L^{(s=2)}_{1,D-2}$.
+The dRGT terms in the vielbein reformulation \cite{Hinterbichler:2012cn} are $\mathcal L^{(s=2)}_{0,j}$.

+Eq. \eqref{non-s2} also generates some novel nonlinear theories for single dynamical spin-2 field.
+Unfortunately, when symmetric conditions are imposed, they are equivalent to the nonlinear proposals in \cite{Kimura:2013ika}, which means Ostrogradsky's scalar ghosts are present.
+We will come back to the nonlinear theories of spin-2 fields in the Sec. \ref{sec-cov}.